Affordable Wildlife Removal Thornhill – Squirrel and Raccoon Removal

-- Identify the type of animal and point of entry
+- Identify the type of animal and point of entry.

 When animals become a nuisance in a home, it is critical to first identify what type of animal is involved.
-The removal strategy must fit the species’ behavior and breeding patterns.
+The removal strategy must fit the species’ behaviour and breeding patterns.
 It is also critical to determine if babies are present so they don’t get left behind.
 Squirrel mothers experience great distress when separated from their babies.
-Baby squirrels can die easily from cold and hunger if left alone, creating terrible odors in the house.
+Baby squirrels can die easily from cold and hunger if left alone, creating terrible odours in the house.
 Affordable Wildlife Control will design the most humane removal strategy possible to preserve the life of the mother and babies.

 - Eliminate easy access to food and water

-- Remove the animals from the home
+- Remove the pest animals from home.

 - Seal off entry points to prevent reentry